 Applicants who submit a qualifying portfolio before the deadline will receive priority admission to the program.
 However, applications will be accepted until the program is full or classes begin.
 Portfolios must consist of at least 10 and no more than 20 examples in several of the following: paintings, drawings, carvings, sculptures, crafts, digital art, photography, sketchbooks, videos or other types of art.

-- If mailing a portfolio from outside Canada, applicants should note on the outside of the package, “Temporary Entry” and “Goods are to be Returned.”
-To avoid customs brokerage fees, the work should also be noted as having “No commercial value.”
+- If mailing a portfolio from outside Canada, applicants should Note on the outside of the package: “Temporary Entry” and “Goods are to be Returned.”
+To avoid customs brokerage fees, the work should also be Noted as having “No commercial value.”

-- You are responsible.
-Applicants should insure their pieces.
+- Applicants should insure their pieces.
 CNC is not responsible for anything lost or damaged in shipping or storage.
-CNC takes every precaution to ensure that portfolios are handled carefully, but does not accept responsibility for loss of, or damage to, materials submitted.
+CNC takes every precaution to ensure that portfolios are handled carefully but does not accept responsibility for loss of, or damage to, materials submitted.